jefftizo/Analysis-of-Student-Performance-in-INSY107-Course/README.md

    * The best year in terms of performance was 2023.
    * 2021 showed a dip in performance, especially in assignments.
    * The subject saw a general upward trend in student achievement.

+**Correlation Between Gender and Academic Performance**
+   * Gender differences in performance were minor.
+   * No strong correlation between gender and performance.